-Tom Swapp, Vice President of Market Development – Acute for Direct Supply DSSI, discusses the nature and scale of the challenges posed by purchased services, as well as the ways in which DSSI Analyze can help maximize the value of every dollar a hospital spends.
+Our guide to healthcare purchased services discusses the nature and scale of the challenges posed by purchased services, as well as the ways in which DSSI Analyze™ can help maximize the value of every dollar a hospital spends.

-The Challenge of Purchased Services
+The Challenge of Healthcare Purchased Services

-How to Interpret Trends in Spend
+How to Interpret Trends in Healthcare Purchased Services Spend

-For purchased services, if you’re trending up in costs, is it because you saw more patients or the cost of goods went up, or are labor costs increasing…?
+For purchased services, if you’re trending up in costs, is it because you saw more patients or because the cost of goods went up, or are labor costs increasing…?
 That equation on the purchased services side is how you uncover outsized spend, and how you fix it.

 Conversely, on supplies, the hard cost is easy to see – the equipment or bandage or medication costs are clear.
-This is why we built DSSI Analyze to get into the operational level of data and tell you exactly why your spend is trending up or down, and more importantly, what you should do about it, where to look, what to adjust.
-Historically, the procurement and supply chain experts in the hospital systems only really get one side of the story for the purchased services spend, but with that next level of detail within the data, and the benchmarks to their other sites, you can see where the spend is out of place, and know what to do to improve.
+This is why we built DSSI Analyze to get into the operational level of data and tell you exactly why your spend is trending up or down, and more importantly, what you should do about it, where to look, and what to adjust.
+Historically, the procurement and supply chain experts in the hospital systems only really get one side of the story for the purchased services spend, but with that next level of detail within the data and the benchmarks to their other sites, you can see where the spend is out of place and know what to do to improve.

-Drill Down on Data with DSSI Analyze
+Drill Down on Purchased Services in Healthcare with DSSI Analyze

-DSSI Analyze helps you break down the view to pinpoint absolutely where your spend is going, and where it’s going off the rails.
+DSSI Analyze helps you break down the view to pinpoint absolutely where your spend is going and where it’s going off the rails.
 Is the money being spent in your cafeterias, or on the food that actually goes to the patient’s bedside?
 When you combine the DSSI Platform and DSSI Analyze, you can see the price of the raw chicken that you source from your broadliner, whether it’s on contract, what the price is, if there’s a rebate, the food prep costs, waste assumptions, spend to budget, distribution of food to cafeterias versus patient rooms, and on and on – so you can hone in on the problems, compare to your other sites, and optimize at every turn.

 The answers vary – sometimes it’s better to pay for individually packaged juice rather than pay someone to pour that juice, and it might be completely different with an outsourcer in the mix – but DSSI Analyze accounts for all that.
 It houses and refines the data to help you find the questions to ask, and offers the details you need to make informed decisions.